Mountain Crystal: Production

 Harald Reinl worked again with the producers Josef Plesner and Hubert Schonger to realize his first feature film, shot in winter 1948/49.
 Fritz Jüptner-Jonstorff was responsible for the buildings, the studio was in Kufstein.
 The exterior shots were taken in Kitzbühel, in the Kaiser Mountains, on the Tuxer Joch, at the Upper Court, and on the Spannagel Glacier.
 In addition to the actors mentioned by name, farmers, hunters, and shepherds from Tyrol also appear in the film.
-The premiere took place on the 22nd of October 1949 in Munich, Germany, followed by the screening in Vienna on December 23 the same year.
+The premiere took place on 22 October 1949 in Munich, Germany, followed by the screening in Vienna on 23 December the same year.